Taming-the-BEAST/Prior-selection/README.md

 <br>

-We also need to estimate the gamma shape parameter, which governs the shape of the Gamma distribution of the rates across different sites.
-The setting **alpha=beta=1.0** reflects our belief that on average, the rate scaler is equal to 1, i.e. on average all the sites mutate with the same substitution rate.
+We also need to estimate the Gamma shape parameter, which governs the shape of the Gamma distribution of the rates across different sites.
+The default setting of the Gamma shape parameter of **alpha=beta=1.0** reflects our belief that on average, the rate scaler is equal to 1, i.e. on average all the sites mutate with the same substitution rate.
 The distribution on the gamma shape parameter allows us to deviate from this assumption.
 The default exponential distribution with **M** (mean) of 1.0 and 95%HPD of [0.0253,3.69] covers a wide range of possible shape parameters.
-This looks fine for our analysis, and thus, we leave the gamma shape settings at its defaults ([Figure 12](#gammaShapeprior)).
+This looks fine for our analysis, and thus, we leave the Gamma shape settings at its defaults ([Figure 12](#gammaShapeprior)).

 <figure>
 	<a id="gammaShapeprior"></a>